 And our Rosebud Bath Salts DIY Kit has everything you need to recreate this project from start to finish.

 You may recognize this project from the cover of the November issue of Willow and Sage.
 While the featured article goes into much more detail about the different varieties of salts, and how each can be beneficial in bath and body applications, we wanted to share this quick and clever project idea with our readers.

 Rosebud Bath Salts DIY Instructions:

 - Combine crushed, dried rosebuds with Epsom and Dead Sea salts.

 - Place salt mixture inside of test tubes that can be sealed tightly with a cork.

 - Using twine, tie a sprig of rosemary or pine to the end of each test tube.

 Bonus Gift Packaging Idea:

-- Write “Rosebud Bath Salts” on a metal Grubby Tag and attach it to the bag with a safety pin.
+- Write “Rosebud Bath Salts” on a gift tag and attach it to the bag with a safety pin.
 Alternatively, you could use a larger tag, and write out the recipe or a personalized message: Sprinkle desired amount of salts into this jute bag before dropping it into your bath.